-Hung tiles are quite common in Upham, but generally only on the sides of buildings, not on the main facades.
-Tiles were usually used to provide cladding for old walls, and in many cases would have been used to protect timber-frame buildings from bad weather, often on just the most exposed areas.
+Hung tiles are quite common in the village, but generally only on the sides of buildings and not on the main facades.
+Tiles were used to provide cladding for old walls and, in many cases, would have been used to protect the most exposed areas of timber-frame buildings from bad weather.
 Small areas of hung tiles can also be used on the gable ends of dormers.

 Photo 32.
-Paradise Cottage, Upham Street
+Paradise Cottage, Upham Street.